 Brian Wood (MBA (Otago), FNZIM, CF.Inst.D) joined the Delta Board in December 2016 and was appointed Chair in July 2017.
 Brian is an experienced professional director, and has held positions in a range of private and public sector roles.
 He has had experience in the civil engineering and energy sectors particularly in electricity distribution network companies.
 He was managing director Asia Pacific for the global civil engineering consultancy MWH, and held a director’s role at Dunedin City Holding Limited.
 Brian is an accredited company director, a fellow of the Institute of Directors in New Zealand, and a fellow of the NZ Institute of Management.

-Trevor Kempton (BE Hons, MIPENZ, FNZIM, MInstD) joined the Delta Board in October 2013.
-He is a professional engineer with 40 years’ experience in civil and environmental engineering, project management, construction and business.
-He was managing director of Naylor Love Construction from 2001 until his retirement in 2010, he remains involved with the company through his chairmanship.
-He is a director and consultant to Constructing Excellence (NZ) Ltd and is chair of Choirs Aotearoa New Zealand Trust.
+Trevor Kempton (BE Hons, MIPENZ, FNZIM, CMInstD) joined the Delta Board in October 2013.
+He is a professional engineer with more than 40 years’ experience in civil and environmental engineering, project management, construction and business.
+He was managing director of Naylor Love Construction from 2001 until his retirement in 2010 - in 2017 he was appointed Chairman of the Board.
+He is currently Chair of the Dunedin Arts Festival and Engineering Heritage (Otago).
 He was a member of the Ministerial taskforce on Construction Industry Productivity in 2008/9.
-A fellow of the New Zealand Institute of Management, Trevor is also in his second term as an Otago Regional Councillor.
+A fellow of the New Zealand Institute of Management, Trevor is also in his third term as an Otago Regional Councillor.

 Steven Grave joined the Delta Board in July 2017.
 He is a professional engineer with more than 35 years’ experience in civil engineering and 21 years’ experience in the contracting industry.
 Previously Steven has held senior leadership roles with the Ministry of Works and Fulton Hogan.
 Currently he owns his own consulting practice and is a board director of Blakely Construction and Whitestone Contracting.